-- 9. Where you have been involved in campaigning in your political role on an issue which does not impact on your personal and/or professional life you should not be prohibited from participating in a decision in your political role as member, however DO NOT place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties. - 10.
-When making a decision, DO consider the matter with an open mind and on the facts before the meeting at which the decision is to be taken.
+- 9. Where you have been involved in campaigning in your political role on an issue which does not impact on your personal and/or professional life, you should not be prohibited from participating in a decision in your political role as a member.
+However, DO NOT place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties. - 10.
+When making a decision, DO consider the matter with an open mind and on the facts made available to you in order for the decision to be taken.

-[Interests arising in relation to overview and scrutiny committees (subject to Localism Bill provisions)
+Interests arising in relation to overview and scrutiny committees (subject to Localism Bill provisions)

-- 11. In relation to nay business before an overview and scrutiny committee of the authority (or of a sub-committee of such a committee) where- - 11.1.1 that business relates to a decision made (whether implemented or not) or action taken by your authority's executive or another of your authority's committees, sub-committees, joint committees or joint subcommittees; and - 11.1.2 at the time the decision was made or action was taken, you were a member of the executive, committee, sub-committee, joint committee or joint sub-committee mentioned in paragraph 11.1 and you were present when that decision was made or action was taken; Or

-11.1.3 that business relates to a decision made (whether implemented or not) or action taken by you (whether by virtue of the Authority's Constitution or under delegated authority from the Leader):
+- 11. In relation to any business before an overview and scrutiny committee of the Authority (or of a sub-committee of such a committee) where:- - 11.1 that business relates to a decision made (whether implemented or not), or action taken by your Authority's executive or another of your Authority's committees, sub-committees, joint committees or joint subcommittees; and - 11.2 at the time the decision was made or action was taken, you were a member of the executive, committee, sub-committee, joint committee or joint sub-committee mentioned in paragraph 11.1 and you were present when that decision was made or action was taken; or - 11.3 that business relates to a decision made (whether implemented or not), or action taken by you (whether by virtue of the Authority's Constitution or under delegated authority from the Leader):

-You may attend a meeting of the overview and scrutiny committees of your authority or of a sub committees of such a committee but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the meeting for the same purposes, whether under a statutory right or otherwise.]
+you may attend a meeting of the overview and scrutiny committee of your Authority or of a sub-committee of such a committee, but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the meeting for the same purposes, whether under a statutory right or otherwise.

-APPENDIX 1.
+APPENDIX 1